High On Life 2 vs The Outer Worlds 2

 Writing quality

-High On Life 2's writing is a step back narratively, with critics noting it falls short of the first game's voice-cast peak.
+High On Life 2's writing takes a step backward, with critics noting weaker narrative than the original.

-The Outer Worlds 2's writing is back at full peak, with companions and corporate satire feeling essential.
+Outer Worlds 2's writing is at full peak, with essential companion banter and sharp corporate satire.

-The Outer Worlds 2's gunplay is a notch behind dedicated shooters of 2025, but its RPG systems shine.
+Outer Worlds 2's gunplay is serviceable but behind dedicated shooters of 2025.

 Which one is for you?